The Flirt Pole: Dog Toy or Life Changer?

 3. Tie a toy to the end of the rope.

-4. Optional: buy fun colored electrical tape (finally an excuse to buy lime green tape!) and wrap the pvc pipe so it’s all fancy schmany pants.
+4. Optional: buy fun colored electrical tape (finally an excuse to buy lime green tape!) and wrap the pvc pipe so it’s all fancy schmancy pants.

 Where to Buy a Flirt Pole, if DIY isn’t your thing:

-1. Kong makes a lightweight one (a good option for smaller dogs or smaller yards):
+1. Outward Hound makes a lightweight one (a good option for smaller dogs or smaller yards):

 Flirt Pole Rules You Will Use: